The treatment for your osteoarthritis is based of course on drug treatment and / or surgical treatment as prescribed by your doctor.

 Do not try starting some of these treatments on your own because their effectiveness depends on your physical condition, which is why you should talk with your doctor first.

-It is often said that exercise is not recommended when suffering from osteoarthritis.
-But this idea is false.
+Is often said that exercise is not recommended when you have osteoarthritis but this idea is false.

 Indeed it is not the sport that is harmful, but the type of sport and exercise, and the frequency of these that are involved.